A man standing in front of a podium.

 Rupak Ray, VP – Customer Success & Strategic Solutions (BI WORLDWIDE India) brilliantly led the session – Beyond Applause: The ROI of Recognition in Business Performance, featuring people-first CHROs and HR leaders from top organisations – Debasis Sarkar, EVP – Global C&B and Enterprise HR Head (HCLTech), Richa Sethi, Global Head – Performance & Talent Management (UST Global) and Subnesh Sharma, Sr. Director – HR Strategy (VVDN Technologies).

-Next Wave of Recognition: Not just inspiration-driven, but impact-driven
+Next wave of recognition: Not just inspiration-driven, but impact-driven

 The session spotlighted how Rewards and Recognition (R&R) programs are transforming from an engagement or culture-building initiative to a strategic business growth enabler.

-Traditionally, engagement and culture have long been the goalpost for R&R programs.
+Traditionally, engagement and culture have long been the goalposts for R&R programs.
 However, when it comes to measuring the impact of R&R programs, HR leaders often end up with transactional metrics like total number of recognitions, volume of redemptions, types of rewards redeemed, etc. No focus is laid on measuring the real business impact through metrics like productivity, talent retention, customer satisfaction and more.

 Measuring the business impact of recognition